JigmeNidup/bondchain/README.md

 - `docHash` is not unique in the database or `DocumentRegistry`; repeated uploads create separate records.
 - User-to-user target CID values are normalized and stored only as SHA-256 hashes.
 - Public verification shows signer wallet hashes, not raw signer wallet addresses.
+- Certificate issuance stores the certificate PDF on IPFS, but the issuer signature continues the existing agency request signature chain instead of starting a new chain from the certificate PDF hash.
+- `/verify/document` computes `keccak256(file bytes)` in the browser, then calls the backend to list all signatures stored for that exact document hash.